marsbroshok/mlops-labs/lab-01-environment-notebook/README.md

 In the reference environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.

+Although you can run the below commands from any workstation configured with *Google Cloud SDK*, the following instructions have been based on and tested with [Cloud Shell](https://cloud.google.com/shell/).

 ## Enabling the required cloud services

 In addition to the [services enabled by default](https://cloud.google.com/service-usage/docs/enabled-service), the following additional services must be enabled in the project hosting an MLOps environment: